chrisgreg/hive/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b feature/my-new-feature`)
+3. Write tests for your changes
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/my-new-feature`)
+5. Push to the branch (`git push origin feature/my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 ## License